-Making infused cooking oils and vinegars is ridiculously easy, but it's time to get on it if you want to give them out as Christmas gifts, since they do need to sit awhile in order to, well, infuse.
-Here are my handy dandy instructions as well as some resources you can use to get every thing you need for this project!
+Making infused cooking oils and vinegars is ridiculously easy, they just take some time, since they do need to sit awhile in order to, well, infuse.
+Here are my instructions as well as some resources you can use to get every thing you need for this project!

 First off, let me just say that there is no cut-and-dried way to do this.
 You can easily play around with different ingredients that sound good to you to make an infusion you and your family will like.
 The ingredients I'll list here are just a starting point that you can use for ideas.
 Don't feel like you have to follow it to the letter.